EvernodeXRPL/evernode-sdk/evernode/tutorial-basics.md

       Contract bundle uploaded!
       Contract deployed!
       ```
    - You can specify more options (Ex: `-h` specify a host) to the `acquire-and-deploy` command.
-Check the supported options using the below command.
+Check the supported options using below command.
       ```bash
       evdevkit acquire-and-deploy --help
       ```